Human capital is the measure of the economic value that an employee provides, through their knowledge, skills, and abilities.

 Opportunities to develop are especially important to millennials.
 A 2016 Deloitte survey found that 70 percent of millennials cite a lack of leadership development as the main reason for wanting to leave their current position.

-It is estimated that it costs an average of six to nine months salary, to replace a salaried employee.
+It’s estimated that it costs an average of six to nine months salary, to replace a salaried employee.
 A little investment in an employee development plan can save a lot in employee turnover.

-3. Develop employee engagement
+3. Develop Employee Engagement